 image+nation Festival Film LGBTQueer Montréal

-- Shortlisted for Best of British Film Prize - Queer Visions Film Festival, Bristol.
+- Winner of the Best British Film Award - Queer Visions Film Festival, Bristol.

 - Nominated for Best British Short - Iris Prize LGBT+ Film Festival 2020